Trinity UMC

 Trinity UMC, at our Fernandina Beach Ash Street church, offers Bible study, hobby classes (crocheting, painting, crafts), and lessons on mental health, life skills, budgeting, and self-care.
 Graduates receive bedding, with quilts donated by the Amelia Island Quilt Guild (contact: Patsy Troxell, a member of Trinity UMC).
 Richard Ballard, also a Trinity UMC member, manages Trinity’s program and serves on the local homeless coalition board.

-Upcoming Study
+Upcoming Study and Dates

 What We Are Reading at Trinity